phamduchongan93/devops-blog/docs/source/index.rst

    docs/docs.rst
    pipeline/pipeline.rst
+   jenkins/jenkins.rst

 Getting Started
 ===============
-- Ideally, I want to build Devlops Stacks Wear I can improve my deployment for production.
+- Ideally, I want to build Devlops Stacks in which   I can improve my deployment for production.
 Aside from this benefit, I want certain testing applied during CI/CD in which can narrow down the issue.
 - There are couple things I commited to in order to produce the devops stacks.
 First of all, apps are deployed over container.
 - I also utilize gits as main drive for gitops operation.